benknoble/benknoble.github.io/_posts/2019-08-14-cstat-efficiencies.md

 category: Blog
 ---

-I convert a unusably slow script to a surprisingly fast tool.
+I convert an unusably slow script to a surprisingly fast tool.

 > Background: any program (script or compiled binary) named `git-*` in your `PATH`
 > can be run like a git sub-command.
 See `man git-sh-setup` for some utility